Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Sensitivity analysis: number of neurons

 \item Using a larger number of neurons generally results in a better ROC curve, especially for larger $k,d$; again, going past $N=10$ does not seem to make a big difference in our experiments.

 \item Using a larger number of neurons can result in faster convergence, though not dramatically.

-\item Using a larger number of neurons is typically more robust to the choice of learning rate, both in terms of the MMD values and ROC curves obtained, especially for larger $k,d$. \end{itemize}
+\item Using a larger number of neurons is typically more robust to the choice of learning rate, both in terms of the IPM values and ROC curves obtained, especially for larger $k,d$. \end{itemize}

 Figure \ref{fig:N-scatter-k3-lr05-N210}--\ref{fig:robust-lr-varyingN} display the results from our sensitivity analyses.
 As before, each figure caption presents the salient points about the setup and takeaways, and we remark that results for $k=4$ (not included for brevity) show qualitatively similar but even more extreme behavior.